 The San Diego Zoo has had leopards in our collection since our earliest days in the 1920s.
 Since 1929, we have had 70 leopards, representing five subspecies, born here.
-Currently, there are four leopards at the Zoo: a male North Chinese leopard named Jama and three Amur leopard siblings.

 The Amur leopards make good use of the climbing areas and greenery in their exhibit.
 When they are awake and active, they are quite entertaining.
 And, like most cats, they also sleep an awful lot.
 They love exploring and playing with new things and have a keen appreciation for scents; keepers add spice oils like cinnamon, spearmint, and lavender to their hay and climbing structures.
 The cats seem to really enjoy minty scents.